apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/devtools_continued.md

 > [Visit this tutorial](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration) if you need to refresh the concept of loops in programming.

 Now, we will loop over each product and print their titles.
 We will use a so-called `for..of` loop to do it.
-It is a simple loop that iterates through all items of an array.
+It is a loop that iterates through all items of an array.

 Run the following command in the Console.
 Some notes: